takanory/slides/slides/20230812pyconkr/index.rst

            case _:
                return "Not an order."

 ..
-Rewrite this code of classes pattern with if statement.
+Let's rewrite this code with if statements.

 rewrite with **if** statement
 -----------------------------